Last Modified: 10/14/2014

 - Secure access for returning subscribers, with identity confirmation and email validation if cookies are absent

-- SNS maintains a separate database from McAfee customer account data
+- A separate off-site database not connected to McAfee customer account data

 What are the available product/information categories?